Jellyfishboy/trado-stripe-module/README.md

 ## Versioning

-Trado PayPal module follows Semantic Versioning 2.0 as defined at
+Trado Stripe module follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ## How to contribute